 - Should school start and end later in the day?

 - What is more important: talent or hard work?

 McDonald, who has been at Paragon for 11 years, has taught this debate-lite section to her class for three years.
 The feedback she receives from her students is positive, such as “I learned how to express what I think in a respectful way;” “I learned that arguing doesn’t have to be personal;” “I learned that I’m not as afraid to speak in front of people as I thought I was;” and “I have the tools to beat my brother in an argument every single time.”

 For all of us who have brothers or sisters, the last student comment makes a lot of sense.
 Congratulations to McDonald and her students who learned an effective and respectful way to share their opinions.

 Paragon Charter Academy is a free public charter school in Jackson, Michigan, serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.